kyclark/gitbook-metagenomics/arrays.md

-# Lists
+# Arrays

-Lists are ordered collections of things.
+Arrays are ordered collections of things.
 Order is important, because later we'll talk about hashes and bags that are unordered.
-Lists have lots of handy functions.
+Arrays have lots of handy functions.
 Let's explore.

 # Length, Order

-How long is that list?
+How long is that array?
 Here's a list of the main dogs in my life from when I was a kid to now:

 ```
 > my @dogs = <Chaps Patton Bowzer Logan Lulu Patch>